Lynsey de Paul: Early songwriting

-Early 1970s
+Singer-songwriter: Early to mid-1970s

-Although she had recorded demo versions of her songs.
-De Paul was initially a reluctant performer.
+Although she had recorded demo versions of her songs, de Paul was initially a reluctant performer.
 She wrote the song "Sugar Me" for Peter Noone, but her boyfriend at the time, Dudley Moore, suggested that she take a demo version to Gordon Mills, who urged her to record it herself and release it on his MAM record label.
 Explaining her change of name from Rubin, she said: "There had just been the massacre of Jewish athletes at the Munich Olympics and I was told that it would be better not to have an obviously Jewish name.
-For my stage name I took De from my mother's maiden name, De Groot, and my father's middle name was Paul”.
-Released as a single on the MAM Records label, "Sugar Me" rapidly reached the Top 10 of the UK Singles Chart, as well as the top of the singles charts in the Netherlands, Spain and Belgium.
-The arrangement featured a distinctive piano counter-melody motif as well as Hammond organ backing, a violin solo a and a distinctive whip-crack.
+For my stage name I took De from my mother's maiden name, De Groot, and my father's middle name was Paul".
+Released as a single on the MAM Records label, "Sugar Me" rapidly reached the top 10 of the UK Singles Chart, as well as the top of the singles charts in the Netherlands, Spain and Belgium.
+The arrangement featured a distinctive piano counter-melody motif as well as Hammond organ backing, a violin solo and a distinctive whip-crack.

 This was the start of de Paul's becoming a regular British chart and TV fixture over the next five years.
-Her follow-up single to "Sugar Me" was "Getting a Drag", which reached the UK top 20, as well as being a hit in the official German singles chart.
+Her follow-up single to "Sugar Me" was "Getting a Drag", which reached the UK top 20, as well as being a hit on the official German singles chart.
 She appeared on the first episode of the German music show Musikladen on 13 December 1972, where she performed her two German hit singles "Sugar Me" and "Getting a Drag", as well as a few weeks later performing "Doctor, Doctor", which would appear on her debut album a few months later.
 She was listed as the best female artist of 1972 by Record Mirror, female performer of the year by Radio Luxembourg as well as the third best female singer in the 1973 New Musical Express (NME) music poll.